Search

 Yes, a prescription from a doctor or IPS (Specialized Nurse Practitioner) is required.
 If you don't have one, we can refer you to an affiliated doctor.

-The IAH measures the number of respiratory arrests per hour of sleep:
+The AHI measures the number of respiratory arrests per hour of sleep:

 - Light: 5 to 15